-Herman Demmink is in his fourth season as the Tennessee baseball strength and conditioning coach after being hired in the fall of 2009.
+Herman Demmink is in his sixth season as the Tennessee baseball strength and conditioning coach after being hired in the fall of 2009.

 Demmink played collegiately at Clemson under Jack Leggett, lettering all four years and serving as the team captain in 2005 and 2006.
 He was named the team's Most Dedicated Player and helped lead the Tigers to the NCAA Tournament in each of his four seasons, including an appearance in the College World Series in his senior campaign.
 He was also selected to the Clemson Baseball All-Decade Team as its utility player.

 During his time at Clemson, Demmink played seven of the nine positions on the field, claimed Atlantic Coast Conference Academic Honor Roll accolades on three occasions and earned Strength and Conditioning Athlete of the Year honors from the National Strength Coaches Association in 2004.
 His best year on the field came as a junior when he started 63 of 65 games and hit .345 with four home runs, 41 RBIs and nine stolen bases.

 Following graduation, Demmink was drafted in the 28th round of the 2006 Major League Baseball First-Year Player Draft by the Philadelphia Phillies and spent four seasons playing professionally.

 Since retiring from baseball, Demmink has become the president and owner of 3D Performance Traning, LLC, and is responsible for training a vast array of professional athletes, including players in the MLB, NFL, MLS, as well as members of the PGA Tour, Olympic Track and Field participants and tri-athletes around the world.